forlooper/stefie/README.md

 ## What's New

-- Check for Date type
+- Added the _regex attribute for regular expression
-- Added the _enum attribute
+- You can add functions to your schema and they will be safely ignored

 ## Installation